-Akihabara Station and Ueno Station are also minutes away from Tokyo Station and are both covered by JR Pass.
+Akihabara, Asakusa, and Ueno Stations are also minutes away from Tokyo Station and are both covered by JR Pass.
 This makes it convenient to travel to the shopping, dining, and entertainment districts.
 As for the games, Weightlifting is the nearest sporting event in this area.

 5. Ikebukuro or Toshima area

 Ikebukuro gives you access to a ton of hotels in the nearby city of Toshima and Nerima where the shooting range events take place.
 Hotels around here are not really high-end and typically cater to salarymen working in the area.
 But when the sun goes down, expect a vibrant nightlife much like Shinjuku because of tons of entertainment options.

 There aren’t really that many hotels in Odaiba, but it’s since the aquatic events and the majority of the sporting events are here, expect these hotels to be fully booked fast.
 The Olympic Village, where athletes and officials will be residing during the entire Olympics, is also on this island.

 Since Odaiba is on a separate island on the far southeast side of Tokyo, it’s a bit out of the way to reach the main sightseeing spots of Tokyo.
 Fortunately, Odaiba itself is a sight to see and experience.